Prospective Applicants

 • Must include all organ systems

-• A stand-alone course in physiology that was completed during the COVID-19 pandemic is acceptable (if taken 2020-2021).
+• A stand-alone course in physiology that was completed during the COVID-19 pandemic is acceptable (if taken 2020-2021 academic year).

 • Acceptable courses may include: general, animal, or human physiology, integrated physiology, cellular & molecular physiology.
 Others may be acceptable.
 Inquire with PA program if unsure.